 New York – The Empire State

 While its location on the Atlantic Ocean is a favored tourist destination, upstate New York is not to be missed.
-In upstate New York, on the shores of Lake Ontario, is a region called 1000 islands.
+Upstate New York, on the shores of Lake Ontario, is a region called the 1000 Islands.
 It’s where the famous 1000 island salad dressing gets its name.
 Further down the state, Lake Erie feeds the romantic area of Niagra Falls.
 It’s the home of one of the world’s biggest cities and is known as the “Empire State” due to the wealth of natural resources and entrepreneurship.